EBIO6100Spring2020/Data-Sandbox_Ticks/TickTimeSeries_03.md

 -   How to build in other covariates...?

--Should this really be a multivariate time series with multiple plots? instead of a separate time series for each plot?
+-   Should this really be a multivariate time series with multiple plots? instead of a separate time series for each plot?
 Plots with lots of data should inform other time series, maybe...

 -   If so, we need to model the hierarchy: plots nested within sites nested within domains.